artalar/reatom/packages/core/README.md

 `track` collections is a set of helpers to process and subscribe to dependencies, it includes:

-- `create` - call payload mapper from dependencies and create action object.
 - `get` - read and subscribe dependency atom value.
-It doesn't subscribe in `onAction` \ `onChange`, just read.
+It doesn't subscribe inside `onAction` \ `onChange`, just read it.
+If you describe an atom in dependencies, but didn't use it by `get` the reducer function will not rerun to it changes
-- `getUnlistedState` - read state of atom outside dependencies.
 - `onAction` - react to dependency action.
 - `onChange` - react to change of state of dependency atom.
-- `onInit` - react only to first reducer call.
 - `schedule` - schedule side effect.
 The only way to receive `dispatch` for set effect result.
+- `create` - call payload mapper from dependencies and create action object.
+- `onInit` - react only to first reducer call.
+- `getUnlistedState` - read state of atom outside dependencies without subscribing to it.

 ```ts
 const formAtom = createAtom(